abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter11.md

 Q: The loving-kindness chant includes “May I abide in freedom from affliction.”
-Why is affliction not included in the wish for all beings, while hostility, ill-will and anxiety are in both?
+Why is affliction not included in the wish for all beings, while hostility, ill will and anxiety are in both?

 A: The reason is because in that chant it’s actually just a little bit further down.
 I can’t remember how it’s translated, but that particular